 - The full computer scan takes just a few minutes.
 Genuine antivirus or antispyware software requires considerably more time to scan your entire hard disk.

 - The fake antivirus or antispyware software's main purpose is to scare users into purchasing the program by offering to fix the 'errors' supposedly detected.

-If the behaviour of the program in question does not meet any of the symptoms mentioned above, carry out further research by carrying out an Internet search on the name of the product.
+If the behavior of the program in question does not meet any of the symptoms mentioned above, carry out further research by carrying out an Internet search on the name of the product.
 Typically, searching the program name will help to verify its authenticity.
 If most of the search results offer ways to remove this program from your system, then you can be certain that this program is a scam.

 How to protect your computer?

 - Be careful of infections originating from video codecs.
 For example, if you see a link on the social network to a video with a statement such as, "Watch this, you will be surprised very very much!", you are likely to be asked to install codecs or an Adobe Flash Player update - in most cases, this will be virus, spyware, or rogue program, so do not follow the instructions.

 - If you receive an e-mail from an institution (usually a well-known company), and the the email contains general information without your name, be cautious, since these e-mails often encourage you to open infected attachments.
 You can scan the attachment with updated antivirus and antispyware programs or choose not to open it at all until you can verify the letter's authenticity.

 Remember, if you do not use antivirus or antispyware software, the possibility of your computer becoming infected increases significantly.